 At the Reformation the chantry chapels were removed and the colourful wall painting was whitewashed over — of which some remains are still faintly visible today.
 Box pews, and later galleries, were installed in the nave.

 In 1859-60 there was a major restoration under the architect George Gilbert Scott.
 This created the general appearance of the Church that we see today by removing most of the post-Reformation alterations.
-The the pews in the aisles and then the nave that were installed in 1860 were removed progressively between 2010 and 2019.
+The the pews in the aisles and nave that were installed in 1860 were removed progressively between 2010 and 2019.